cyrilverloop/symfony-demo/README.md

 user@host projects$ cd symfony-demo
 ```

-This demo uses 4 Docker images based on :
+This demo uses 3 Docker images based on :
 1. `mariadb` to run the database;
 2. `php:apache` to run the web server;
 3. `composer` to install PHP dependencies;
-4. `node:alpine` to install node dependencies.

 ### Building the image